 Finding bank 1 sensor 2 can be confusing.
 To help you identify bank 1 sensor 2 on practically any vehicle, we share pictures of various makes and models and answer some of the most common questions.

-A bad Bank 1 Sensor 2 oxygen sensor (O2) will trigger the check engine light and be replaced to pass the smog/emission test in most states.
+A bad Bank 1 Sensor 2 oxygen sensor (O2) will trigger the check engine light and be replaced to pass most states’ smog/emission test.

 What does bank 1 sensor 2 mean?